GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/access-control-rule-visitor-ip/en.md

 - Cloudflare might use `'HTTP_CF_CONNECTING_IP'`
 - AWS might use `'HTTP_X_FORWARDED_FOR'`

-The property name to use can be configured in the "General" tab on the Settings page:
+The property name to use can be configured in the "Plugin Settings > Server IP Configuration" tab on the Settings page:

 ![Configuring the $_SERVER property name to retrieve the client IP](../../images/settings-general-client-ip-address-server-property-name.png "Configuring the $_SERVER property name to retrieve the client IP")